How to Make an Easy Garden Flag

 painter’s tape

-You can choose to use screws, but using nails makes this an easy project for the kids to help with.
-After an adult gets the nails started, children will enjoy hammering in the nails. (always supervise children when using tools)
+You can choose to use screws, but using nails makes this an excellent project for kids to help with.
+Children will enjoy hammering in the nails after an adult has started them. (always supervise children when using tools)

 The stakes come in a package of 12, I chose to use seven for the stripes, and two for braces/stakes.

-These small bottles of paints are easily used by squirting the paint on the stake.
-My paintbrush of choice is a small cheap chip brush.
+These tiny paint bottles are easily used by squirting the paint on the stake.
+My paintbrush of choice is a small, cheap chip brush.

 I painted the red stakes in the same manner.